Longtime elementary school custodian becomes teacher at the same school after earning her GED

 “When I was a child, I always wanted to be a teacher or a nurse,” Isabel said.
 “And I started working at 15 years old to help my parents at home and now I can finish my education and follow my dream.”

-Isabel grew up in Zacatecas, Mexico, and dropped out of school as a teenager to get a job and help support her family.
+Navarro grew up in Zacatecas, Mexico and dropped out of school as a teenager to get a job and help support her family.

-She moved to the United States in 2009 after meeting her now husband, Ramesh, who lived in Waco.
+She moved to the United States in 2009 after meeting her husband.

-In 2016, Isabel began working at Spring Valley Elementary where she’s been a fixture as the lead custodian.
+She transferred to Spring Valley Elementary in 2016 where she’s been a fixture as the lead custodian since.

 Spring Valley Elementary School Principal Kappy Edwards said watching Isabel go to school while being a mom and holding down a full-time job was inspiring.